amaljoyc/1..2..3..node/README.md

 Consists of the following projects,

 1. A very plain nodejs server doing basic get and post (without any frameworks)
-2. An api using express framework
+2. An api using express and swagger